 You can now proceed to the next steps to start using the library in your project.

-StatusViewController is the root controller of OpenXC enabler application.
+StatusViewController is the root controller of OpenXC demo application.

 Instantiate VehicleManager inside viewDidLoad

 Now, when your app starts it will also start the OpenXC VehicleManager and if the Demo App is running, it will be ready to receive data from the vehicle.

 The application now has a connection to the vehicle service, and we want it to be

 notified for all signals and responses.
 Look for the

 Every time command response is received by the

 Lastly, the Demo app adds one more element to the user interface so there’s a place to display the measurement messages.

 Once the callback is set to receive measurement change, response will be in VehicleMeasurementResponse format.
 Measurement can be simple or evented.
 Please see openxc-message-format for more details

 That’s all you need to do to get measurements from OpenXC.